- Materials: Unplasticized polyvinyl chloride (uPVC), stainless steel

-Gutters keep water out of your home, but they can clog and stop working if you don’t regularly clean them.
-Homeowners who don’t want to constantly climb up a ladder to clean their gutters can invest in gutter guards.
-These products don’t eliminate the need for maintenance but significantly decrease how often you have to do it.
+Gutters divert water away from your home, but they can clog and stop working without routine maintenance.
+You can invest in gutter guards to avoid the inconvenience of climbing a ladder and cleaning your gutters twice or more a year.
+These products won’t eliminate the need for cleaning but will significantly decrease how often you have to do it.

 - LeafGuard: Best Reverse-Curve

 - Raptor: Best DIY Option

 - A-M Gutter Guard: Best Screen Gutter Guard